openvswitch/ovs/tutorial/OVN-Tutorial.md

      table=64, priority=100,reg7=0x1,metadata=0x1 actions=output:1
      table=64, priority=100,reg7=0x2,metadata=0x1 actions=output:2

-The `ovs-appctl` command can be used to generate and OpenFlow trace of how a packet would be processed in this configuration.
+The `ovs-appctl` command can be used to generate an OpenFlow trace of how a packet would be processed in this configuration.
 This first trace shows a packet from `sw0-port1` to `sw0-port2`.
 The packet arrives from port `1` and should be output to port `2`.